 What if I am on leave when the registration email arrives, and I return to work after the new system is enabled?

 You will be required to register automatically when you try to access the VPN (by covidaccess.delaware.gov, for example).
 Complete your ID.Delaware.gov registration and you’re all set!
 Remember that after September 25, Microsoft365 users need Delaware ID to access state email.
-See our business continuity resources section for links allowing access State of Delaware email from any device.
+See our Remote Workforce Information section for links allowing access State of Delaware email from any device.